 Dehydrating foods isn’t really a delicate process.
 By that, I mean you don’t need to get everything “perfect”.
 With that being said, you must follow basic directions.
 Otherwise, you’re going to run into some problems.
 Learning how to dehydrate food is incredibly rewarding, especially if you’re prepping for a potential crisis.
 Let’s start with meat.

-The first step is to cut your meat into smaller pieces.
+The first step is to slice your meats into evenly-cut, smaller pieces.
 Try to make your slices as evenly-cut as possible.
 This will ensure that all pieces dry at an equal rate.
 Here are some slicing considerations for specific types of meat (I’d recommend writing these down):

-The next step is to place your strips of meat onto a tray and then place the tray inside your dehydrator.
+The next step is to take the meat strips and arrange them onto a tray and then place the tray inside your dehydrator.
 Make sure that none of the pieces are overlapping one another.
-Dry your meat at 150 degrees Fahrenheit for approximately 6 hours.
-These recommendations can vary slightly, but I recommend these when learning how to dehydrate food- especially if you’re a beginner.
-Throughout the drying process, make sure that you’re dabbing beef and ham slices with paper towels frequently.
-The moisture that rises to the surface will be mostly the fats and oils from within the meat.
+Dry your meat at 150 degrees Fahrenheit for approximately 6 hours according to some guidelines.

-Start by washing your fruits and vegetables.
+Start by washing your produce – that should probably go without saying.
 I know it sounds cliché, but this will help remove any foreign debris prior to dehydrating.
-With the exception of mushrooms, peppers, and onions, blanch all vegetables.
-This will help preserve the texture and taste of your vegetables.
+With the exception of mushrooms, peppers, and onions, blanch the veggies.
+This will help keep the crisp texture and a fresher taste of your vegetables.
 Here are the remaining steps in order:

-- Step 1: Cut Into Even Slices: Just like meat, slice your fruits and vegetables into small, thin, and even slices.
+Step 1: Cut Into Even Slices: Just like meat, you will be slicing the produce into small, thin, and even slices.
 If you want to learn how to dehydrate food as a hobby, you need to get comfortable with a knife and being able to do this.
-For corn, make sure you remove the corn from the cob rather than dehydrating the entire vegetable.
-With peppers, remove the seeds once you’ve sliced them.
+For corn, make sure you remove the corn from the cob rather than dehydrating the whole ear.
+With peppers, remove as many of the seeds as you can once you’ve sliced them (they can get pretty hard and tough).

-- Step 2: Lay Onto Tray: Place your sliced fruits and vegetables onto your tray in a single, even layer.
-What if you’re dehydrating many different types of fruits or vegetables at the same time?
+Step 2: Lay Onto Tray: Place your prepared produce onto your racks or trays in a single (i.e. not “mounded”), even layers.
+What if you’re dehydrating many different types of produce at the same time?
 Then place each type on an individual tray.
-I’d recommend limiting the number of fruits and vegetables that you try to dehydrate at a time.
-This applies even if you have a horizontal dehydrator.
+Limit how much food you dehydrate at one time so that the air can circulate evenly and not skew the timing.
+This goes for all types of dehydrators.

-- Step 3: Dry at 130 °F for 8 Hours: These guidelines are only approximations.
+Step 3: Dry at 130 °F for 8 Hours: These guidelines are only approximations.
 If you’re dehydrating smaller vegetables, then maybe it will take less time.
-It really depends on the water content of the fruit or vegetable.
+It really depends on how much water content is in the fruit or vegetable.
 For example, vegetables like peas, mushrooms, broccoli, and corn all contain relatively low amounts of water.
 For this reason, they’ll generally dry in have the time as other vegetables.
 When learning how to dehydrate food, this is important knowledge that you must remember.

-- Step 4: Check Texture: Texture will tell you a lot about how close a fruit or vegetable is to being finished drying.
-Zucchinis, mushrooms, peas, corn, carrots, and green beans should all feel brittle.
-Pineapples, pears, cherries, blueberries, peppers, and beats should all feel leathery.
-Strawberries, peaches, apricots, and apples should all feel pliable.
+Step 4: Check Texture: Texture will tell you a lot about how close a fruit or vegetable is to being finished drying.
+Zucchinis, mushrooms, peas, corn, carrots, and green beans should all have a brittle texture.
+Pineapples, pears, cherries, blueberries, peppers, and beats should have a texture that is more leathery.
+Strawberries, peaches, apricots, and apples should have a texture that is more pliable.
 And finally, tomatoes, potatoes, and onions should feel crisp.

 - Food Dehydration FAQ (Dry Store)